Private, In-Home Tutoring in Queensbury, New York

-SchoolTutoring Academy’s tutoring programs for Queensbury students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Queensbury, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Queensbury is served by the Queensbury Union Free School District.
 The district has a student population of 3,700.
 The district has a single campus that has separate buildings for its elementary, intermediate, middle, and high schools.
 Queensbury schools offer students instruction in math and English Language Arts that is based on the New York State P-12 Common Core Learning Standards and extended by career-based electives, technical education, community service and character education.

 We currently cover the following Queensbury-area school district: Queensbury Union Free School District.

 Educating Our Parents: Understanding the Queensbury District Curriculum